Exhibitors

 Preparing your project, display and self for Ingenuity requires hard work, planning and a lot of practice.
 As a student exhibitor, we aim to support you along the way.

-In 2019, we welcomed over 5,000 attendees including academic staff and supervisors from the Faculty of Engineering, Computer and Mathematical Sciences (ECMS), other University of Adelaide staff, industry and government representatives, prospective students and the general community.
+In 2022, we welcomed over 2,500 attendees including academic staff and supervisors from the Faculty of Sciences, Engineering and Technology (SET), other University of Adelaide staff, industry and government representatives, prospective students and the general community.

 Exhibitor tips